GRRL Administration Policies

 5B.
 Data Practices Policy for Members of the Public

-5C.
-Policy for Ensuring the Security of Not Public Data
+5D.
+Procedure for Ensuring the Security of Not Public Data

-Data about You
+When GRRL Has Data about You

 The Government Data Practices Act (Minnesota Statutes, Chapter 13) says that data subjects have certain rights related to a government entity collecting, creating, and keeping government data about them.
 You are the subject of data when you can be identified from the data.
 Government data is a term that means all recorded information a government entity has, including paper, email, DVDs, photographs, etc.

-• the names of Minnesota government employees
+- the names of Minnesota government employees

-• Private data: GRRL cannot give private data to the general public, but you have access when the data are about you.
-GRRL can share your private data with you, with someone who has your permission, with GRRL staff who need the data to do their work, and as permitted by law or court order.
+We cannot give private data to the general public.
+We can share your private data with you, with someone who has your permission, with our government entity staff whose job requires or permits them to see the data, and with others as permitted by law or court order.
+The following are examples of private data about you that we might have:

-• Social Security number of employees;
+- Social Security number of employees;

-• Data that link a Library patron’s name with materials requested or borrowed by the patron or that link a patron’s name with a specific subject about which the patron has requested information or materials, or data in applications for borrower cards, other than the name of the borrower.
+- Data that link a library patron’s name with materials requested or borrowed by the patron or that link a patron’s name with a specific subject about which the patron has requested information or materials, or data in applications for borrower cards, other than the name of the borrower.

-• Confidential data: Confidential data have the most protection.
-Neither the public nor you can get access even when the confidential data are about you.
-GRRL can share confidential data about you with GRRL staff who need the data to do their work and to others as permitted by law or court order.
-GRRL cannot give you access to confidential data.
+Confidential data have the most protection.
+Neither the public nor you can access confidential data even when the confidential data are about you.
+We can share confidential data about you with our government entity staff who have a work assignment to see the data, and to others as permitted by law or court order.
+The following is an example of confidential data about you:

-• the identity of the subject of an active criminal investigation
+- the identity of the subject of an active criminal investigation

 Your Rights under the Government Data Practices Act

-• Access to Your Data
+Access to Your Data

 You have the right to look at (inspect), free of charge, public and private data that GRRL keeps about you.
 You also have the right to get copies of public and private data about you.
 The Government Data Practices Act allows GRRL to charge for copies.
 You have the right to look at data, free of charge, before deciding to request copies.